Table of contents

 Unitary Patent

-The unitary patent is coming.
-The unitary patent comes into force on 1 June 2023 - a patent that offers protection for 17 countries of the European Union “in one go”.
-On this page you can read all about the developments regarding the unitary patent.
+The unitary patent came into force since 1 June 2023 - a patent that offers protection for 17 countries of the European Union “in one go”.
+On this page, you can read everything about a unitary patent.

 What is a unitary patent?